Word equation: Relation to the defect effect

 The defect theorem is a central result to combinatorics on words.
 It says that, if a set $X$ of words satisfies a nontrivial relation, then the words of $X$ can be (simultaneously) expressed as products of $|X|-r$ words, where $r\ge 1$.
 Such a set $X$ is then said to possess a "defect effect" of order $r$.
 Systems of word equations, (at least "nontrivial" ones), express the fact that a certain finite set of words, (namely the images $h(x)$ of the unknowns $x\in\Xi$), satisfy some nontrivial relation(s).
 So it can be said that systems $S$ of word equations cause a defect effect in the sets of words $X=\{h(x) : x\in\Xi\}$ coming from solutions $h$ of $S$.

 The defect effect caused by certain systems of word equations has been studied., and there exist some surprising results to this end showing that the "dimensionality properties" of sets of words are actually quite weak.
-For instance, it is known that here exists an independent system $S$ of equations of size $\Omega(n^2)$, containing $n$ unknowns, which is such that $S$ causes only a defect effect of order $1$.
+For instance, it is known that there exists an independent system $S$ of equations of size $\Omega(n^2)$, containing $n$ unknowns, which is such that $S$ causes only a defect effect of order $1$.

 Role within abstract algebra

 There has been much research into formulating and solving equations within different structures of abstract algebra (e.g., groups and semigroups).
 Word equations, as presented here, are simply equations in free monoids.
-Equations in free semigroups are closely related to these; in fact, they are just word equations with the additional requirement that the solution morphism $h$ is nonerasing.
+Equations in free semigroups are closely related to these; in fact, they are just word equations with the additional requirement that the solution $h$ is nonerasing.
 One can also consider equations in free groups, although the theory of such objects differs in many ways from the discussion presented here.
 Another result of Makanin's states that the solubility problem for equations in free groups is again decidable.